Push Notifications vs SMS: What to Choose?

 The implication is obvious — they will take back their permission by unsubscribing, blocking you, or, worst case scenario, reporting your text as spam.

 3. Strict government rules.
 You are one illegal SMS message away from getting hit by a high fine.
 The government takes customers' privacy seriously, and marketers are mandated to follow the opt-in/opt-out laws of mobile marketing.
+Strict government rules, coupled with spam filters that can detect and stop spam messages, make it even more crucial to obtain explicit customer consent before launching any SMS marketing campaign.

 Here’s a real-life example.
 Papa John’s Pizza was slapped with a $250 million fine for sending SMS alerts to customers (even after midnight) without their permission.